patrickvanderee/patrickvanderee/README.md

 - 👋 Hi, I’m @patrickvanderee
 - 👀 I’m interested in development
+- 🔥 I've got a big passion for outdoor cooking
 - 🌱 I’m currently learning HTML5, CSS3, Node.js and more.
-- 📫 How to reach me ...
+- 📫 How to reach me via patspoem@yahoo.com

 <!---
 patrickvanderee/patrickvanderee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.